burlachenkok/exploring-python3/python_details.md

 * All the keyword arguments passed must match one of the arguments accepted by the function
 * No argument may receive a value more than once

-### Syntax to split Positional and Keyword Arguments
+### Syntax to Split Positional and Keyword Arguments

 ```python
 def f(pos_only, pos_only_2, /, pos_or_kwd, *, kwd_only_1, kwd_only_2):